New Clark City Aquatic Center: Pools and equipment

 The main facility is the competition pool which has a dimension of 50 x 25 m meters and has a depth of 3 m.
 Each of the pool's ten lanes are equipped with lap-timers in lieu of flip charts used traditionally in other aquatics venues.
 Adjacent to the competition pool is the diving pool has a dimension of 25 x 20 m and a depth of 5 m.
 The diving pool is equipped with five diving platforms.
 Behind the diving pool is the 2 m deep 8-lane training pool.

 Adjacent to the bleachers is a dryland training area which hosts a foam diving area, trampolines, and stretch equipment for athletes.

-The pools at the facility is accredited by the Fédération Internationale de Natation (FINA), an international sport governing body for water sports.
+The pools at the facility is accredited by the World Aquatics, an international sport governing body for water sports.

 Other

 The facility's entrance is connected to the main road by a vehicle ramp while pedestrians including persons with disabilities can access the stadium through its side entry points.
 The lower ground floor hosts parking spaces for 26 cars and ten buses.